FBakkensen/github_copilot_instructions/IntegrationDeployment/accessibility-standards.md

----
-applyTo: '**/*.al'
----
-# Accessibility Standards for AL Development
+﻿# Accessibility Standards for AL Development

 This document outlines rules for procedure accessibility in AL files to ensure proper testability, maintainability, and proper encapsulation practices in Business Central development.